Emerge/level-subkey/README.md

 * dynamic sublevels
 * hierarchy data store like path now.
-* rename options.prefix to options.parent
+* rename options.prefix to options.path
+  * the path can be a sublevel object, a key path string, or a path array.
 * rename sublevel.prefix() to sublevel.pathAsArray()
 + sublevel.path()
   * the sublevel.path and options.path are always absolute key path.
 + options.absoluteKey: return the key as absolute key path.
 + sublevel.subkeys()
 + minimatch supports for hook and search.
+* the subkey must be escaped the PATH\_SEP by youself.
+* the hooks match key use wildchar(see minimatch) now.

 ## level-sublevel@6 **BREAKING CHANGES**